Noveboi/DesignPatterns/README.md

 - **Infrastructure**: Contains any interaction with an external service (such as database and messaging).

 - **Web API**: Contains the main entry point of the system as well as REST API endpoint definition and dependency injection configuration.

+- **Legacy Library**: "Simulates" legacy code that is being used by the application

 ### SOLID Principles